brown-band/website/pages/scripts/1982-1983/fall/columbia.md

 :sd[Band falls down on field]

 Just Kidding.
 Today we add to the list a dear friend - Baker Field.
-Paying tribute to this famous coliseum, where many hard fought battles were fought hard, the Band forms a coffin and plays "Chopin's Funeral March".
+Paying tribute to this famous coliseum, where many hard fought battles were fought hard, the Band forms a coffin and plays "Chopin’s Funeral March".

 :sd[Form a coffin and play Funeral March]